Mitchell Fineran

-Mitchell Fineran is an American football placekicker for the Purdue Boilermakers of the Big Ten Conference (Big Ten).
+Mitchell Fineran is a former American college football placekicker for the Purdue Boilermakers of the Big Ten Conference (Big Ten).
 Prior to enrolling at Purdue as a graduate transfer in 2021, he attended and played football at Samford University in the Southern Conference (SoCon) of the NCAA Division I Football Championship Subdivision (FCS).

 At Samford, Fineran earned 2018 SoCon All-Freshman Team, 2019 All-SoCon Second Team, and 2020-2021 FCS All-America Second Team honors.
-At Purdue, he was selected as a 2021 All-Big Ten Honorable Mention.
+At Purdue, he was selected as a 2021 All-Big Ten Honorable Mention and Pre Season All-Big Ten, All-Big Ten Academic Team, All-Big Ten District Academic Team in 2022.

-Early life and high school career
+Early life

-Fineran attended Peach County High School in Fort Valley, Georgia, where he served as the placekicker on the Trojans’ football team from 2014-2017.
+Fineran attended Peach County High School in Fort Valley, Georgia, where he served as the placekicker on the Trojans' football team from 2014 to 2017.
 As a junior, he helped the Trojans reach the 2016 Class state playoff semifinals.
 He finished the season with 10 made field goals, including a long of 52 yards, and 57-of-58 PATs.
 His junior placekicking performance earned him Georgia Class AAA All-State honors.

 Entering his senior season, Fineran was named to the Preseason Georgia Class AAA All-State Team.
-As a senior, he was the highest scorer with 119 points (13-of-19 on field goals and 80-of-81 on PATs) on Peach County’s 2017 team that scored 646 points, which ranks as the 26th highest scoring team in the history of Georgia high school football.
-As Peach County’s kickoff specialist, he had the second-most touchbacks on kickoffs in the nation as a senior.
-In the 2017 Class AAA state championship game, Fineran was Peach County’s lone scoring, converting 50-yard and 37-yard field goals, in a 10-6 loss to Calhoun High School.
+As a senior, he was the highest scorer with 119 points (13-of-19 on field goals and 80-of-81 on PATs) on Peach County's 2017 team that scored 646 points, which ranks as the 26th highest scoring team in the history of Georgia high school football.
+As Peach County's kickoff specialist, he had the second-most touchbacks on kickoffs in the nation as a senior.
+In the 2017 Class AAA state championship game, Fineran was Peach County's lone scoring, converting 50-yard and 37-yard field goals, in a 10-6 loss to Calhoun High School.
 His senior performance earned him Class AAA All-State honors.

 His 32 career field goals are tied for eighth-most all-time in Georgia state high school football history.
 He successfully converted five field goals of 50 yards or more in his high school career.
 He is one of only 14 kickers in Georgia high school football history to make multiple field goals of 52 yards or more.
 He finished his high school career having made 32-of-51 field goal attempts and 193-of-205 PATs.

 In 2016 and 2017, he attended the Southern Showcase Camp.
 In 2017, he attended the National Scholarship Camp.
-Kohl’s Kicking rated Fineran as a five-star placekicker and ranked him No. 37 placekicker nationally and No. 4 in the state of Georgia among placekickers in the Class of 2018.
+Kohl's Kicking rated Fineran as a five-star placekicker and ranked him No. 37 placekicker nationally and No. 4 in the state of Georgia among placekickers in the Class of 2018.
 He was invited to and played in the Rising Seniors All-Star Game, which was broadcast on ESPN.
 As a college recruit prospect, Fineran committed to attend and play football for the Samford Bulldogs over an offer from Army.